How (and why) to uplevel products with AI and machine learning

 7-minute read

-Quick summary: Artificial intelligence and machine learning can help businesses enhance products and optimize processes without driving up operational costs.
+Quick summary: Artificial intelligence and machine learning can help businesses enhance products and optimize processes without driving up operational costs, as one of our clients learned when we implemented call center AI.

 When it comes to their products and processes, businesses have access to a solution that can help them improve and innovate without driving up operational costs: artificial intelligence (AI), including its subset machine learning (ML).
 According to recent studies, decision makers are increasingly eager to explore these opportunities: total AI investment in 2021 reached $77.5 billion, a 115 percent increase over 2020.